-With acute sinusitis, it might be difficult to breathe through your nose.
-The area around your eyes and face might feel swollen, and you might have throbbing facial pain or a headache.
+Acute sinusitis can make it hard to breathe through the nose.
+The area around the eyes and the face might feel swollen.
+There might be throbbing face pain or a headache.

 Acute sinusitis symptoms often include:

-- Pain, tenderness, swelling and pressure around your eyes, cheeks, nose or forehead that worsens when bending over
+- Pain, tenderness, swelling and pressure around the eyes, cheeks, nose or forehead that gets worse when bending over.

 Other signs and symptoms include: